 Any risk assessment should be accompanied by an Equality Impact Assessment (EqIA).
 This is vital to ensure new policies and practices are fair and do not have unintended consequences for some groups.
-NHS Trade Unions believe that an EqIA must be carried out ahead of the introduction of any new COVID-19 related practices and policies, with the results shared and analysed in partnership with local Trade Unions with continuous monitoring, evaluation and updating considering experience.
+NHS Trade Unions believe that an EqIA must be carried out ahead of and on revision of the introduction of any new COVID-19 related practices and policies.
+The results should be shared and analysed in partnership with local Trade Unions, continuous monitoring, evaluation and updating considering experience.

-Risk assessments in relation to partner and support access and visiting during the COVID-19 pandemic
+Risk assessments in relation to partner and support access and visiting during the COVID-19 pandemic.